4d/docs/website/translated_docs/pt/Desktop/building.md

 Builds a compiled component from the structure.

 A component is a standard 4D project in which specific functionalities have been developed.
-Once the component has been configured and installed in another 4D project (the host application project), its functionalities are accessible from the host project.
+A component is a standard 4D project in which specific functionalities have been developed.

 If you have named your application, *MyComponent*, 4D will create a *Components* folder containing *MyComponent.4dbase* folder: